woossi0/suite/docs/usermanual/source/cartography/rt/pointstacker.rst

 As with all rendering transformations, the transformation is invoked by adding a ``<Transformation>`` element to a ``<FeatureTypeStyle>`` in an SLD style.
 The SLD can then be applied to any layer which is backed by a suitable dataset (featuretype).

 The transformation is specified with a ``<ogc:Function name="gs:PointStacker">`` element, with arguments which supply the transformation parameters.
 The arguments are specified using the special function ``<ogc:Function name='parameter'>``.
-Each function has as arguments:
+Each function accepts the following arguments:

 * an ``<ogc:Literal>`` giving the name of the parameter
-* one or more literals containing the value(s) of the parameter.
+* one or more literals containing the value(s) of the parameter

 The transformation parameters are as follows.
 The order of parameters is not significant.

 .. list-table::
    :widths: 25 10 65